NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Scamper.md

 * * *

-You instinctively know how to flee danger.
 You Stride up to your Speed, with a +5-foot status bonus to your Speed, and you gain a +2 circumstance bonus to AC against reactions triggered by this movement.
 You must end this movement in a space that's not adjacent to any enemy.

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*